OISF/suricata/doc/userguide/unix-socket.rst

 sequentially processed and the generated log/alert files will be put into the directory specified as second arguments of the pcap-file command.
-You need to provide absolute path to the files and directory as suricata doesn’t know from where the script has been run.
+You need to provide absolute path to the files and directory as Suricata doesn’t know from where the script has been run.
 If you pass a directory instead of a file, all files in the directory will be processed.
 If using ``pcap-file-continuous`` and passing in a directory, the directory will be monitored for new files being added until you use ``pcap-interrupt`` or